Toronto French School: Academic program

 Students are taught mainly in French from pre-kindergarten through Grade 10.
 From Grade 11 on, the students have a choice of doing their courses in English or French.
 The school is accredited by the Ministry of Education of France through Grade 10 and by the Ministry of Education of Ontario throughout its entire range.
 Students are offered an expanded choice of courses in English in high school, though many courses are offered in French during the high school years as well.
-Students may study Latin, Spanish, German or Ancient Greek as well.
+Students may study Latin, Spanish, or German as well.
 All students study French throughout all of their years at the school.
 TFS requires its students to enroll for the International Baccalaureate Diploma (an externally moderated curriculum offered by the International Baccalaureate Organization (IBO)) and also offers, and recommends the Brevet des collèges.
 Examinations are taken in May of students' graduating year.
 The school covers the normal Ontario Grades 6, 7 and 8 curriculum in two years (Grades 6 and 7), thereby allowing students to start high school (Grade 9) at the age of Grade 8 students.
 Like other students in Ontario, TFS students graduate at the age of 18, as the high school extends over five years, the last two of which are the IB years.